Anna Abreu

 Anna Eira Margarida Heiskari (née Mourão de Melo e Abreu; born 7 February 1990), known professionally as simply ABREU since 2017, is a Finnish singer and songwriter.
 Abreu first rose to fame in Finland after placing as the runner-up in the third series of the Finnish singing talent show Idols in 2007.
 Her music has been described as pop with influences from genres such as R&B, dance, and Latin.
 Since her participation in Idols, Abreu has become one of the best-selling former Idols contestants in Finland, and one of the most successful Finnish female singers.
 She has certified record sales surpassing 190,000 copies, which places her also among the 100 best-selling music artists of all time in Finland.

 Early life

-Abreu was born in Vantaa to a Portuguese father, Paulo Mourão de Melo e Abreu, and a Finnish mother, Liisa.
+Abreu was born in Helsinki to a Portuguese father, Paulo Mourão de Melo e Abreu, and a Finnish mother, Liisa.
 She has an elder brother named Emil.
 As a young child, Abreu spent some time residing in Portugal, and speaks fluent Portuguese, Spanish, and English in addition to Finnish.
 Her parents later separated, with her father now residing in Sintra, Portugal.